In today’s workplace, where collaboration and communication are essential for success, soft skills have become increasingly important.

 There are wonderful writers terrified of public speaking, and great oral communicators who lack the concentration and writing abilities to compose an intelligible report.
 This soft skill aims to produce well-rounded communicators across all media.

-A well-designed course should consider a whole range of types of communication, from composing a sales email to delivering a keynote speech.
+A well-designed course should consider a whole range of types of communication, from composing a sales email to delivering a keynote speech or conversing in popular foreign languages such as French and Spanish.
 Communication skills are valuable to engender in every employee from the mailroom to the c-suite.

 4: Empathic Leadership